 TriviaThe "Pegasus system", a development system consisting of custom built hardware and custom assemblers and tools, which they started to work on in 1987, is later adapted to the Atari ST and in 1992 implemented on Super Famicom/Super Nintendo and Mega Drive.

-- Factor 5 GmbH -- The official homepage
+- Factor 5 GmbH (official website)

 Most popular games as rated by MobyGames users.